 Our record of successful transactions—on the buy and sell side—spans investments in manufacturing facilities, energy and utilities, health care, technology, financial services systems, real estate projects, loan portfolios, and municipal assets.
 With nationally recognized real estate, REITs, and hospitality practices, we are particularly well-suited to handle investments in distressed property assets.

-Questions abound for employers who want to resume or expand operations, reopen facilities, or return employees from furloughs or layoffs.
-We’re advising on unemployment and leave compensation, requests for accommodations, tax credits and considerations, immigration, government loans and aid programs, payroll issues, safety mandates, and insurance issues.
+Questions abound for employers, from protecting employees’ health and staffing shortages to hybrid working arrangements and reductions in force.
+We’re advising on vaccine mandates and testing procedures, unemployment and leave compensation, requests for accommodations, tax credits and considerations, immigration, government loans and aid programs, payroll issues, and insurance issues.

-COVID-19 has had a huge impact on employee compensation and benefits.
-We’re counseling clients on compliance issues, options for health and retirement plans and packages, benefits funding, and disputes with service providers.
+In the area of employee compensation and benefits, we’re counseling clients on compliance issues, options for health and retirement plans and packages, benefits funding, and disputes with service providers.

-We’re also talking with clients about workplace safety and productivity issues that existed long before the pandemic emerged—and require sustained attention.
-We help clients develop and implement diversity and inclusion programs and advise on matters involving misconduct and discrimination.
+We’re also advising on workplace safety and productivity issues that existed long before the pandemic emerged—and require sustained attention, including matters involving misconduct and discrimination.

 On the litigation front, we are helping schools, governments, and businesses prevent and respond to lawsuits stemming from the decision to resume—or not resume—onsite operations.
 We have extensive experience in ERISA litigation, including counseling on breaches of duty, cutbacks in pension and retiree health and welfare benefits, cash balance pension plan conversions, and withdrawal liability.